Yeah69/MrMeeseeks.DIE.Docs/docs/configuration/disposal.md

 ```csharp
 [TransientImplementationAggregation(typeof(DisposeMeAsap))]
 ```
-- **FilterTransientAbstractionAggregationAttribute** Each given implementation will be considered again for disposal management.
+- **FilterTransientImplementationAggregationAttribute** Each given implementation will be considered again for disposal management.
 ```csharp
 [FilterTransientImplementationAggregation(typeof(DisposeMeAsapAsync))]
 ```